 2. Reduce Manual Processes

 One of the best ways to avoid corrupting any type of data in Salesforce—whether metadata, code, or customer data—is to reduce the number of times a team member engages with it.
 Human error is unavoidable.
-The more times somebody touches of piece of metadata, the greater the likelihood of an error becomes.
+The more times somebody touches a piece of metadata, the greater the likelihood of an error becomes.

 Automating essential processes reduces the chances of a costly error while expediting functions to increase release velocity.